How to Remove Copyright Claims on YouTube (2024)?

 • Video Clips or Images

-The other common cause of copyright infringements is where one uses video clips or images in their content.
+The other common cause of copyright infringement is when one uses video clips or images in their content.
 This is something as simple as using a short scene from a movie or a television show or even taking images from various sources without the permission of the copyright owner.
 Copyright laws provide protection not for the whole video but even a short part of it.
 Hence, creators need to be careful with the type of video clips or images they use.

 • Third-Party Content

-Third party content can also cause some issues such as copyright issue.
-To avoid such occurrences, YouTubers creating content must focus on producing content from scratch, acquiring licenses or looking for materials that are free from sources on the internet so that they can avoid copyright claims.
+Third-party content can also cause some issues such as copyright issues.
+To avoid such occurrences, YouTubers creating content must focus on producing content from scratch, acquiring licenses, or looking for materials that are free from sources on the internet so that they can avoid copyright claims.

 1. Access YouTube Studio: